Get the Latest Info

 Support for businesses that were required to shut down or significantly restrict service due to provincial public health measures.
 For more information, visit the Provincial website.

-NEW: Ontario Small Business Support Grant
+Ontario Small Business Support Grant - Second Round Announced

-Starting at $10,000 for all eligible businesses, the grant will probide businesses with dollar for dollar funding to a maximum of $20,000 to help cover decreased revenue expected as a result of the shutdown.
+Starting at $10,000 for all eligible businesses, the grant will provide businesses with dollar for dollar funding to a maximum of $20,000 to help cover decreased revenue expected as a result of the shutdown.

 The business must demonstrate they experienced a revenue decline of at least 20% when comparing monthly revenue in April 2019 and April 2020.